What’s considered good cholesterol for women?

 Age, lifestyle and menopause can affect cholesterol levels for women

-A cholesterol test (called a lipid panel or lipid profile) includes having some blood drawn in a lab.
-Then your provider examines the results that show your levels of high density lipoproteins (HDL), low density lipoproteins (LDL) and triglycerides (fats), and total blood cholesterol.
+A cholesterol test (called a lipid panel or lipid profile) includes having blood drawn in a lab to examine high density lipoprotein (HDL), low density lipoprotein (LDL), triglycerides (fats) and total blood cholesterol.
+Then your provider examines the results that show your HDL cholesterol level, LDL cholesterol level, triglyceride level and total blood cholesterol.

-“Think of it like this,” said Monalisa M. Tailor, M.D., internal medicine physician at Norton Community Medical Associates-Barret.
-“You want a high level of HDL and a low level of LDL.
+“Think of it like this,” said Monalisa M. Tailor, M.D., internal medicine physician with Norton Community Medical Associates.
+“You want a high HDL cholesterol level and a low LDL cholesterol level.
 If you have a lot of that LDL, it can get stuck in your arteries.
 It’s like soap scum in the pipes of your home — a little bit gets flushed out, but too much of it starts to build up.”

 And arteries, like plumbing, get clogged.
-Unlike with your bathroom sink, you might not know you have cholesterol build up until it becomes a very serious health issue.
+Unlike with your bathroom sink, you might not know your high cholesterol has built up until it becomes a very serious health issue, such as coronary artery disease and cardiovascular disease.

 What are good cholesterol numbers for women?

-“A good cholesterol [level] for a woman is higher than 60 mg/dl.
-We want total cholesterol levels to be under about 200 mg/dl.”
+“A good HDL cholesterol level for a woman is higher than 60 [milligrams per deciliter].
+We want the total cholesterol level to be under about 200 mg/dL,” Dr. Tailor said.

 There is some evidence that estrogen also affects the immune system, which is responsible for inflammation caused by buildup of bad cholesterol in the arteries.